eclipse-edc/Connector/docs/developer/decision-records/2022-07-04-type-manager/README.md

 ## Decision

-As the EDC should integrate into several deployments and (possibly domain-specific) use cases, the EDC runtime requires the ability to support the configuration of multiple serialization contexts.
-This should be provided by the `TypeManager`:
+As the EDC should integrate into several deployments and (possibly domain-specific) use cases, the EDC needs to support the configuration of multiple serialization contexts.
+This targets the serialization formats of Java objects that are converted to/from, e.g., JSON or JSON-LD.
+The enhanced capabilities should be provided by the `TypeManager`:

 - A default context will define base configuration and be inherited by all other contexts.
 The existing `TypeManager.getObjectMapper()` will return the default context.